 If you take these key points into consideration when brainstorming your design, the final outcome will be a recognisable logo that can be used in a huge variety of places.

 The design of your logo doesn’t need to be overcomplicated.
 Try to keep it simple - simple designs can be very successful as they are easy to describe and are memorable.
 Keeping the design simple will also make it less likely to lose detail when its size is adjusted.

 Below are some great examples of immediately recognisable, simple logos that work excellently when made larger or smaller.

 Using colour in your logo design

 As I've stated above, logo designs need to work in black and white as well as colour.
-With this is mind it's better, if at possible, to use solid blocks of colour rather than gradients, as these are much more easily translated to black and white.
+With this in mind it's better, if possible, to use solid blocks of colour rather than gradients, as these are much easier to translate to black and white.

 Make sure the colours you choose are in line with the colour scheme of your brand and website.
 In fact, many companies decide on their logo first, then pull a colour scheme from that to use on their website and other promotional materials.